joanavrsilva/dog-owners-club/README.md

 #### Upcomming events

 ### Galery

-    * The gallery shows the user some of the club's events.
+The gallery shows the user some of the club's events.
 The user can understand the variety of events that the club offers.
 In this section I use the Gallery code as taught in the Love Running Project with some changes.
-    In this section I used the Gallery code as taught in the Love Running Project.

 ### Footer
 * Consistent on all pages with social links.

 ### Tecnologies Used
 * HTML5 - structure language.
 * CSS - style language.
 * Font Awesome - icon for social links and Dog Owners Logo.
 * Google fonts - font resource.
 * GitHub - software hosting platform to keep project in a remote location.
 * Git - version-control system tracking.
 * Gitpod - development hosting platform.

 ### Testing